-The dataset has been manually annotated using the open-source annotation tool Vatic, we measured the annotation rate: number of frames per time unit.
-In our case this was 2.3 ± 0.8 frames per minute, given that there are 51 objects on average in each image, this is equivalent to 0.51 seconds for each bounding box.
+The dataset was manually annotated using the open-source annotation tool Vatic.
+Its annotation rate, a rate quantifying how many frames per time unit were labeled, was 2.3 ± 0.8 frames per minute.
+Given that there are 51 objects on average in each image, this is equivalent to 0.51 seconds for each bounding box.

 The annotated dataset has 7909 images.
 The training dataset has 2899 images, 80% of these images are from camera 2 and 20% from camera 1.
 For the test dataset, it has 5010 images and all of them from camera 1.

-This specific design of the train and test datasets was motivated by the following points: First, we build an imbalanced dataset with a high fraction of images coming from one camera.
-Second, we make the object detection task hard for the model.
-With this train-test setting, we can calculate the fraction of images from Camera 1 in the filtered data.
-Therefore, we can see if there is any re-balancing that is introduced by the different filtering methods used.
+This specific design of the train and test datasets was decided upon according to the following rationale: First, an imbalanced dataset with a high fraction of images coming from one camera is built.
+Second, the object detection task is made hard for the model.
+With this train-test setting, we can calculate the fraction of images from Camera 1 in the filtered data, and thereby observe if any re-balancing is introduced by the different filtering methods used.
+In the following section, the methods used in this case study are presented.

 To probe the effects of filtering the dataset, we borrowed ideas from the field of active learning.

-Active learning aims at finding a subset of the training data achieving the highest possible performance.
-In this study, we used the pool-based active learning loop that works as follows: Start with a small fraction of the training dataset called the labeled pool.
-Train a model on this labeled pool.
-Then, use the model along with a filtering method to select new data points that should be labeled.
-Add the newly selected samples to the labeled pool and finally train the model from scratch on the updated labeled pool.
-After each cycle, we report the model’s performance on the test dataset for each filtering method used.
-In our case, we used 5% of the training data as the initial labeled pool, we trained the model for 50 epochs, and we added 20% of the training data in each active learning loop.
+Active learning aims at finding a subset of the training data that achieves the highest possible performance.
+In this study, we used the pool-based active learning loop that works as follows: A small fraction of the training dataset, called the labeled pool, is the starting point.
+The model is then trained on this labeled pool.
+Thereafter, new data points that should be labeled are selected using the model along with a filtering method.
+The newly selected samples can then be added to the labeled pool and finally the model can be trained from scratch on the updated labeled pool.
+After each cycle, the model’s performance on the test dataset for each filtering method used is reported.
+In our case, 5% of the training data was used as the initial labeled pool, the model was trained for 50 epochs, and 20% of the training data was added in each active learning loop.